dart-lang/language/working/augmentation-libraries/feature-specification.md

 To apply an augmentation to the main library:

+1. Merge the augmentation's declarations into the main library's top-level namespace using the following procedure.

 1. For each `import augment` directive in the augmentation library, in syntactic order:

     1. Apply the imported augmentation to the main library using this procedure, recursively.

-1. For each declaration in the augmentation:

-    1. Merge the declaration into the main library's top-level namespace using the following procedure.

-To merge a declaration into a namespace:
+To merge a set of declarations `D` into a namespace:

+1. For each non-augmenting declaration in `D`:

+    1. If a declaration with that name already exists in the namespace, error.
+        (Exception: setters do not collide with getters and final variables.)

-1. If the declaration is marked `augment`:
+    1. Else, add the declaration to the namespace.

+1. For each augmenting declaration in `D`:

     1. If the namespace does not have a declaration with that name, error.
+        *A non-augmenting declaration must occur before it can be augmented.*

     1. If the corresponding declaration in the namespace is not the same kind, error.
 "Kind" means class, mixin, function, etc. Getters, setters, and